Daddy-Myth/Crypto_Sentiment_Trader_Analysis/README.md

 | Greed | 50,303 | $42.74 | 38.5% |
 | **Extreme Greed** | 39,992 | **$67.89** | **46.5%** |

-> **Extreme Greed** produces the highest avg PnL and win rate — market euphoria is the most profitable environment.
+> **Extreme Greed** shows the highest avg PnL — but this is driven almost entirely by the **SELL side ($114.58 avg)**, not buying.
+Traders who close longs and short into euphoria capture the bulk of profits during this regime.

 ---

-### 📈 BUY vs SELL by Sentiment
+###  BUY vs SELL by Sentiment

 ![BUY vs SELL by Sentiment](Assets/g6.png)